Additional information

 d’Arenberg Derelict Vineyard Grenache is a single vineyard wine made with grapes grown in the McLaren Vale wine-growing region.

 D’Arenberg is one most iconic of Australian wineries and certainly one of the famous in the McLaren Vale wine-growing region.
 The company was founded by Cornish-born, Joseph Osborn.
 Osborn’s parents emigrated to Australia in the 1850s and Joseph went on to become a well-known Australian Rules footballer, co-founding Norwood Football Club along the way.
-Eventually he would become a partner in Thomas Hardy Limited, a local politician and became involved in horse racing before buying what would become the d’Arenberg estate in 1912.
-Today the estate is in the hands of the fourth generation, winemaker Chester Osborne.
-The company is known for their iconic red striped label and quirky wine names such as Dead Arm, Laughing Magpie and Stump Jump.
+Eventually, he would become a partner in Thomas Hardy Limited, a local politician and became involved in horse racing before buying what would become the d’Arenberg estate in 1912.

-The estate is famous for its top quality, premium red wines made from classic Australian grape varieties like Shiraz, Cabernet Sauvignon and Grenache; however, they also have some more unusual planting of Mediterranean and Rhone varieties including Tempranillo, Sangiovese, Vermentino, Marsanne, Roussanne and Viognier.
-The McLaren vale, located some 45 minutes south of Adelaide is perfect for grape growing with a Mediterranean climate, huge diversity of soil types and proximity to the ocean with the resultant cooling sea breezes.
-Minimal intervention is the keyword in the winery where the individual vineyard site’s character is allowed to shine through.
-Classic vinification methods are used such as open top vat fermentation, foot treading and basket pressing.
-All d’Arenberg estate owned and leased vineyards are NASAA Certified for organic and biodynamic processes. d’Arenberg are members of Australia’s First Families of Wine.
+The McLaren Vale, located some 45 minutes south of Adelaide, is perfect for grape growing with a Mediterranean climate, huge diversity of soil types and proximity to the ocean with the resultant cooling sea breezes.
+Minimal intervention is the keyword in the winery, where the individual vineyard site’s character is allowed to shine through.
+Classic vinification methods are used, such as open top vat fermentation, foot treading and basket pressing.

-Some years ago Chester Osborn, sought out additional premium Grenache fruit from McLaren Vale to meet the high demand for d’Arenberg’s Grenache-based wines.
+Some years ago, Chester Osborn sought out additional premium Grenache fruit from McLaren Vale to meet the high demand for d’Arenberg’s Grenache-based wines.
 Amongst others, a particular vineyard planted over thirty years ago with appeared appeared promising.
 His search unveiled a number of old bush vine and poorly maintained trellised vineyards in various states of disrepair.
 Hence the the inspiration behind naming this wine “Derelict Vineyard”.

 Reviews